 November 17, 1949 – USGS looks for Oil and Gas Producing Areas

-The U.S. Geological Survey embarked on a massive geological study of the United States with more than 70 geologists engaged in intensive investigations covering 22 states and the Alaska Territory.
+The U.S. Geological Survey embarked on a massive geological study of the United States.
+More than 70 geologists engaged in intensive investigations covering 22 states and the Alaska Territory.
 Their mission was to define areas best suited for oil and natural gas exploration.
-Computer technology later transformed USGS topographic mapping science from prints to digital data and on-line based applications.
+Computer technology would later transform USGS topographic mapping science from prints to digital data and on-line based applications.